my-nft/factory-docs/docs/quickstart/generate_your_nft_kit.md

 To start using our platform on a testnets, you will need test cryptos.
 You can get some for free depending on the network you are planning to use <a href="https://cointool.app/tools/faucets" target="_blank">here.</a>

-Now that your metamask wallet is set, you can create you first NFT ENV !
+Now that your metamask wallet is set, you can create you first NFT Kit !
 ### Fill-in the form fields
 This is an easy part.
-All you have to do is to fill-in for fields and click on "generate NFT ENV" a button.
+All you have to do is to fill-in for fields and click on "generate NFT Kit" a button.

 In the <a href="https://minting.my-nft.io" target="_blank">factory page</a> you have to fill-in the following fields: